Every conference talk covers the launch. Tool calls, context windows, the demo that ships. The end of the lifecycle gets nothing.

 Archive the system prompt as a versioned artifact — never delete it

-Give all calling agents at least 30 days of advance notice before the successor's tool name or contract changes
+Give calling agents at least 30 days of advance notice before the successor's tool name or contract changes

 How long should the shadow period last for a production agent?